 Welcome to my story.

-I was in a relationship for 7 and a half years and something I learned in that relationship was that you can’t love someone else if at first you haven't learnt to love yourself.
+So I guess I should take it back to two years ago.
+At that point, I had been in a relationship for 7 and a half years and something I learned in that relationship was that you can’t love someone else if at first you haven't learnt to love yourself.
 I realised that sometimes it takes losing what we were settling for to remind us of what we deserve.
 So if you lose someone but found yourself, then you won.
 Because there is nothing more dangerous than someone that has healed themselves with the help of nobody.
 If you can rise up from the shit they left you in, there’s nothing or no one out there can tell you, you can’t.

 So after my world was flipped it on it’s head, I started to finally wake up.
 I realised that in order to rebuild myself, I needed to be broken, so much so that it was going to be up to me and only me to put the pieces back together again.
 So that’s what I did.